-In early 1966, the Soviets began hastily putting together an interim lunar orbiter program, the Ye-6S, partly to upstage the American Lunar Orbiter project and partly to commemorate the 23rd Congress of the Communist Party held in March 1966.
+In early 1966, the Soviets hastily put together an interim lunar orbiter program, the Ye-6S, partly to upstage the American Lunar Orbiter project, and partly to commemorate the 23rd Congress of the Communist Party held in March 1966.

-During Earth-orbit operations, the Blok L upper stage lost roll control and failed to fire to send the probe towards the Moon.
-The official Soviet media named the stranded satellite Kosmos 111; it re-entered Earth's atmosphere two days after launch.
+During Earth orbit operations, the Blok L upper stage lost roll control and failed to fire to send the probe towards the Moon.
+The official Soviet media named the stranded satellite Kosmos 111 which reentered two days after launch.